×

 ORDER BY points

-clause (if the current day of month is odd, orders by last_name
+CASE in ORDER BY clause (if the current day of month is odd, orders by last_name, otherwise orders by first_name SELECT *

 FROM students